Grabulosaure/ss/README.md

 I've changed L2TLB control so that it can be enabled/disabled at any time.
 NextSTEP isn't compatible, Solaris and Linux seem safe.
 There are a few other possible tweaks for better performance, I'm curious of the effects on real-time games.

-The Ethernet interface isn't enabled on MiSTer.
-It used to work on the Xilinx board with a direct MII PHY.
+The Ethernet interface works with the USER_IO port connected to a MII PHY like the [LAN8720](https://www.waveshare.com/lan8720-eth-board.htm).

 ## OS Notes
 Besides my own bugs, running all these different OSes is a bit tricky because the actual CPUs on SparcStations,